Justin Turner Preview, Player Props: Red Sox vs. Dodgers

 Justin Turner At The Plate

+- Turner leads Boston with an OBP of .358 this season while batting .290 with 43 walks and 76 runs scored.

-- Among qualifying hitters in MLB, he ranks 15th in batting average, 26th in on-base percentage, and 29th in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 12th, his on-base percentage ranks 25th, and he is 23rd in the league in slugging.

-- Turner has driven in a run in 52 games this season (44.8%), including 21 games with more than one RBI (18.1%).
+- In 53 games this season (45.3%), Turner has picked up an RBI, and in 22 of those games (18.8%) he had two or more.
 He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.